cveneziani/middleman-boilerplate/README.md

 ### Images

+Four images are provided:

+- `logo.jpg` mainly used as favicon
+- `banner-meta.jpg` used for meta tag cards
-Three images are provided: `logo.jpg` used as favicon and the other ones used in the homepage.
+- and the other ones are used on the homepage

 Again, feel free to change or remove them.

 ### Stylesheets